JOBS & INTERNSHIPS

 Duration: April to November, 2015; 40 hours per week; Monday through Friday 8a.m.-4p.m. with occasional nights or weekends.
 Starting at $10/hour.

 .
 Interested candidates for 2015 should send their resume and cover letter to Karen Lewis

 , Environmental Education Coordinator, 350 N Waukegan Road, Lake Forest, IL 60045.

 Restoration Ecology Summer Intern

-Each year, Lake Forest Open Lands hires between 6-10 high school, college or post graduate students seeking hands-on experience within the field of ecology for our Summer Intern Program.
+Each year, Lake Forest Open Lands hires high school, college or post graduate students seeking hands-on experience within the field of ecology for our Summer Intern Program.
 This 8-week paid internship focuses on restoring degraded wildlife habitat, preserving high-quality prairie parcels and maintaining public trails as well as increasing knowledge of native flora and fauna.
 The internship also has a direct educational component - Intern Education Days - which happen one day each week.
-Education Days may include field trips to other local environmental organization, guest speakers as well as data collection training for science programs.
+Education Days may include field trips to other local environmental organizations, guest speakers, as well as data collection training for science programs.

 .
-For more information on the intern program contact Michael Hahn
+For more information on the intern program contact jobs@LFOLA.org

 Eco-Camp Counselor Position

 with environmental educators to lead students in local summer nature camps.